Advanced concept maps#

 -

 Logic Trees.
-These use deductive and inductive logic to help you construct a convincing argument.
+These use deductive and inductive reasoning to help you lay out and pressure-test an argument.

 -